 Previously, I was Display Integration Lead for Microsoft HoloLens 2.
 I led a cross-functional team of 10+ people from Electrical, Signal Integrity, Power, Mechanical, Display, Optics, Lasers, and Silicon engineering.
 HoloLens 2 shipped in 2019.
 The display I worked on uses RGB lasers, MEMs mirrors, and advanced waveguides to display Holograms in the user’s field of view.

-Previously, I was System Architect at Maxim Integrated and Manager of Application Engineering at Volterra Semi where I worked on innovative Battery Management Systems (BMS) and Power Management chips used in smartphones, cars and servers.
+Before Microsoft, I worked as Chip Architect at Maxim Integrated and as Manager of Application Engineering at Volterra Semiconductors with focus on Battery Management Systems (BMS) and Power Management ICs used in smartphones, laptops and servers.

-I have a PhD in EE from Politecnico di Milano where I invented the World’s first Single-Photon Counting Camera and I spent my Postdoc at MIT working on Quantum Imaging applications of high-sensitivity cameras.
+I have a PhD in Electrical Engineering from Politecnico di Milano.
+My research focused on single-photon detectors, SPADs, as well as photon-counting and timing applications (3D imaging, Depth, LiDAR).
+I invented the World’s first Single-Photon Counting Camera.
+During my postdoc at MIT I worked on applications of high-sensitivity cameras in Quantum Imaging experiments.
 My publications are listed here.

-I love to travel, discover new places and understand different cultures (most recently: Hong Kong!).
-I love reading books and watching movies.
+I love to travel, reading books and watching movies.
 I support Inter Milan (in both good and bad times).
 I also make one of the best Tiramisu’ of the San Francisco Bay Area.